A Survey of the State of the World’s Wetlands: tell us about a wetland you know

 Who is organising the survey?

 The survey is a collaborative initiative between the Society of Wetland Scientists (SWS Ramsar Section), the World Wetland Network (WWN) and the Wildfowl & Wetlands Trust (WWT), with the help of the Ramsar Convention Secretariat.

 We received over 600 response to the survey, of which 541 were usable, from 92 counties in seven different languages.
 This has given us a great source of rich information, which shows the knowledge and interest of local people about their wetlands.
-We have just started to analyse these results, and you see the initial findings here or a Chinese version and Japanese version.
+For the latest version of the results (May 2018) see here.
+We also created a document on the initial findings here or a Chinese version and Japanese version.